Validation in Blazor DataGrid

 public DateTime OrderDate { get; set; }

-Data annotation validation attributes are used to validate fields in the DataGrid.
-The following validation attributes are supported in the Grid:
+Data annotation validation attributes are used to validate fields in the Syncfusion® Blazor DataGrid.
+These attributes define validation rules that are applied during CRUD operations to ensure data integrity.

 Custom validation

-To implement custom validation, create a class that inherits from the ValidationAttribute class and override the IsValid method.
-All custom validation logic should be placed inside the IsValid method.
+To implement custom validation, define a class that inherits from the ValidationAttribute class and override the IsValid method.
+All validation logic should be placed within the IsValid method.

 @using Syncfusion.Blazor.Grids;